pivotal-bank/scripts/README.md

 This will delete previous app instances, previous service instances, re-create the services, build and push the apps (and activate certificates with Spring Cloud Services).

-## Scripts to deploy in three steps
+## Scripts to deploy in four steps
 These scripts are numbered, just run them in the logical order of numbering from script 1 all the way to the last script  :)

 ### 1_createService.sh